selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 How is a good person, what is a good life?
 This is my attempt to define an ideal self.

 > Think of yourself as dead.
+You have lived your life
+>
-You have lived your life.
-Now take what's left and live it properly. - Marcus Aurelius
+> Now take what's left and live it properly.
+>
+> – Marcus Aurelius

 ### Basics